AlexSabourinDev/IceBox/CodingStandard.md

 - Use bracket includes for files that cross project boundaries. <ProjectA/MyHeader.h>

 ### Formatting
-- Defer to the configured visual studio formatting rules.
-(Simply 'ctrl+a' 'ctrl+k, f' to format a file)
+- Defer to the clang format file associated with the project.
+Visual Studio should pick it up automatically.

 ### Constness
 - Apply const in a right to left fashion.